19hours/sg-statutes/Acts/Visiting Forces Act.md

 “law of Singapore” means any written law for the time being in force in Singapore or any part thereof, and includes the Constitution;

-“member”, in relation to a visiting force, means a member of the force of a sending country, being one of the members thereof for the time being appointed to serve with that visiting force, and includes any person in Singapore for the time being voluntarily enlisted in that force;
+“member”, in relation to a visiting force, means a member of the force of a sending country, being one of the members of the force for the time being appointed to serve with that visiting force, and includes any person in Singapore for the time being voluntarily enlisted in that force;

 “Minister” means the Minister for the time being charged with the responsibility for defence;